Martín Soria

-Martín Ignacio Soria (born 15 December 1975) is an Argentine lawyer and politician, currently serving as a Minister of Justice and Human Rights of Argentina, since 29 March 2021.
+Martín Ignacio Soria (born 15 December 1975) is an Argentine lawyer and politician, who served as a Minister of Justice and Human Rights of Argentina from since 29 March 2021 to 10 December 2023.
 Having previously served as a member of the Argentine Chamber of Deputies elected in Río Negro Province, Soria was designated to succeed Marcela Losardo following her resignation.

 Soria previously served as intendente (mayor) of his hometown of General Roca from 2011 to 2019, succeeding his father Carlos Soria and preceding his sister, María Emilia Soria.
 He belongs to the Justicialist Party.

+In 2023, he was once again elected to the Chamber of Deputies for the Union for the Homeland coalition.